 It can be tedious, but you can also choose to get in the habit of wiping down your guitar with a cloth every time you finish playing.
 This will help to remove any sweat or oils that can seep into the wood and cause problems down the road, and it will get rid of fingerprints that just flat out make it look less pretty.

 Also, remember to wash your hands before playing, as this can slow down the accumulation of the aforementioned issues.

-In short, don’t overdo it when cleaning your acoustic guitar, but don’t neglect it either.
+In short, the best advice for beginners is to not overdo it when cleaning your acoustic guitar, but don’t neglect it either.
 A little bit of regular care will go a long way in preserving the life and beauty of your instrument.

 By following these simple steps, you can clean your acoustic guitar and keep it looking and sounding fantastic for years to come!
 Easy maintenance like this should be a regular part of your guitar-playing journey so that you can enjoy your instrument for as long as possible.

 To find other goodies that will benefit your experience playing guitar, check out my guide to the top 10 acoustic guitar accessories you should own.
 If you’ve been playing for a bit now, chances are you already own some of these, but be sure to go into see if there’s anything you’ve missed!